AlexLechado1/market-intelligence-agent/README.md

 6. Queries **agricultural production and trade flows** (FAOSTAT)
 7. **Synthesizes everything** into a structured report using Claude as the reasoning layer

-Output: a `report.md` with full analysis + a `report.pptx` with consulting-style slides.
+Output: a `report.md` with full analysis + a `report.pptx` with strategy& consulting-style slides templates.

 ---